Test dates for October 2025 and January 2026 have now been announced. Please see our key dates.

 Access Arrangements

-Access arrangements for our tests are available for learning difficulties, disabilities, and other medical conditions.
+Access arrangements are offered if you have a learning difference, a disability, sensory impairment, or any medical condition that could affect your ability to take the test.
 You should notify us of your access requirements before you book your test and provide appropriate documentary evidence.

 All applications for Access Arrangements must be supported with appropriate evidence, for example from a medical professional or a qualified specialist teacher.